 - Tournament Director Name

 - Tournament Director ADG Number

 - Email contact (optional if the same as the Tournament director)

 - Event registration link (optional if using our system)

 - Event player list page link (optional if using our system)

-- If your event is a tour event (i.e., not X-Tier) the standard set of ADG tour divisions must be offered unless you request an exception which will be assessed by ADG.
+- If your event is a tour event (i.e., not X-Tier or Non-Tour) the standard set of ADG tour divisions must be offered unless you request an exception which will be assessed by ADG.